-The Company employed approximately 1,400 people as of December 31, 2023, fewer than 100 of whom relate to discontinued operations.
-Of the approximately 1,300 employees associated with continuing operations, approximately 700 are employed in the United States and 600 are employed internationally.
+The Company employed approximately 1,500 people as of December 31, 2024, fewer than 50 of whom relate to discontinued operations.
+Of the approximately 1,500 employees associated with continuing operations, approximately 900 are employed in the United States and 600 are employed internationally.

 Attracting and retaining talent remains important in the post-COVID landscape.
 To succeed in an everchanging and competitive labor market, Luxfer takes a proactive approach to human capital management by pursuing several priorities that we believe are critical in recruiting, retaining, motivating, and developing top talent.
-Such priorities include: (i) ensuring occupational health and safety; (ii) providing opportunities for professional growth and development; (iii) maintaining diverse and inclusive workplaces; and (iv) promoting financial, physical, and emotional well-being while trying to enhance the employee experience.
+Such priorities include: (i) ensuring occupational health and safety; (ii) providing opportunities for professional growth and development; (iii) maintaining diverse and inclusive workplaces; and (iv) promoting financial, physical, and emotional well-being.